rekredhead/Chat-App/README.md

 - Install the following softwares:
    - MySQL
    - Redis

+- Instructions for client side work with next.js

 - Create a gmail account to be used for sending emails to users
    - Create a new gmail account or use an unused account
    - Open the main page of the gmail account